Rebecca Sugar: Television

+Adventure Time and Steven Universe

 Sugar first joined the crew of Adventure Time as a storyboard revisionist during the show's first season.
 Due to the quality of her work, within a month of being hired she was promoted to a storyboard artist, making her debut during the production of the second season.
 Her first episode was "It Came from the Nightosphere".
 While working on the show, she was encouraged by the creative team to put her "own life experiences into the character of Marceline".
 As she put it in an interview with Paper Magazine, she connected with indie and underground comic artists who worked on the show, like Pendleton Ward, Patrick McHale and Adam Muto, who told her to do what she would do when drawing comics and to not hold anything back.
 She stated that some of the changes in animation for years to come were inspired by what the show was able to do by being "very artist-driven", by independent comic artists like herself.

 Production for Steven Universe began while Sugar was still working on Adventure Time.
 She continued working on Adventure Time until the show's fifth season, whereupon she left in order to focus on Steven Universe.
 Her last episode for Adventure Time was "Simon & Marcy"; following that episode, working on both series simultaneously "became impossible to do".
 She had also previously encountered difficulty in the production of the Adventure Time episode "Bad Little Boy".
-Sugar returned temporarily to write the song "Everything Stays" for the seventh season miniseries Stakes, and the song "Time Adventure" for the series finale, Come Along With Me.
+Sugar returned temporarily to write the song "Everything Stays" for the seventh season miniseries Stakes, and the song "Time Adventure" for the series finale, Come Along with Me.
+Sugar returned for the Adventure Time spin off Fionna and Cake to write the songs "Part of the Madness" and "Cake on the Loose".

 She was an executive producer for Steven Universe for its entire run, and a storyboard artist for several of its episodes; the series premiered on November 4, 2013 and concluded on January 21, 2019.
 She directed the full-length television movie taking place after the fifth season of Steven Universe, called Steven Universe: The Movie, which premiered on September 2, 2019 on Cartoon Network.
 The movie was followed by an epilogue limited series titled Steven Universe Future, also with Sugar as executive producer, which premiered on December 7, 2019 and concluded on March 27, 2020.